An Overview of Stringed instruments: From Bows to Strings

 6. Eddie Van Halen (1955–2020).

 Eddie Van Halen, a Dutch-American musician, songwriter, and producer, was best known as the lead guitarist for the rock band Van Halen.
-Van Halen, known for his virtuoso playing and inventive methods such as tapping, transformed the sound of rock guitar.
+Van Halen, known for his virtuoso guitar playing and inventive methods such as tapping, transformed the sound of rock guitar.

 Some of his best-known works include "Eruption," "Jump," and "Panama."
 His technical prowess and influential approach have made a lasting impression on rock music.